 Mortgage Backed Security FNMA 3.0 finished off the month at 101.35, and the FNMA 3.5 coupon at 102.46.
 The 10y Treasury yield finished the month of September at the 1.70% level.

 Tips On How To Close Your Refinance Fast:

 With mortgage rates near multi-year lows, many homeowners are moving forward with a refinance.
 Some are refinancing to lower their interest rate, some are looking to move from a 30 year fixed term to a 20 or 15 year fixed term and others are looking to obtain cash out to remodel the home and/or pay off debt.

 I would guess each homeowner that is looking to refinance would like to see the process take as little as time as possible.
 With us, it can take as little as two-three weeks but the usual time frame is four weeks from when we have everything in and submitted to underwriting.

 Here are some tips to help ensure you have a speedy refinance:

 - Turn in all the requested documentation quickly; ideally within 24-48 hours of the request.
 And if the Loan Officer has questions make sure you respond in a timely manner with a complete answer.

 - If you need an appraisal schedule that ASAP.
-Usual an appraiser will complete the inspection in 20-30 minutes and will come in the morning, afternoon or evening (as long as there is sunlight).
+Usually, an appraiser will complete the inspection in 20-30 minutes and will come in the morning, afternoon, or evening (as long as there is sunlight).